alpersln/alpersln/README.md

 ## About Me

-- I’m full-time interested in Mobile App Development
+- Interested in Mobile App Development
-- I’m currently learning Flutter
+- I'm currently developing apps with SwiftUI and Flutter.
 - I also enjoy researching and reading about Mobile UI Design.

 ### Connect with me: